hschafer/CSE-STAT-416-book/README.md

 * `-p` Immediately previews the result
 * `-l` Renders the animation in low quality.
 This is great for development to save time.
 * `-s` Outputs the final frame instead of the whole animation.
 Good for development when not working on the actual animations.

+## Generate Videos (using ./genvids.py)
+After you've installed `manim`, you can use the `./genvids.py` script to compile all videos in the `animations/` directory.
+The script by default renders all the videos in the highest quality.

+In order for files to be tracked by the build script, the following needs to be true:
+* One scene per file named `class Animation(Scene)`.
+* Any files have to end in `_anim.py` (ex: `lr_anim.py`, `ml_anim.py`).

+### Arguments
+You can target specfic files by calling `./getvids.py path/to/file1_anim.py path/to/file2_anim.py [...]`.

+### Parameters
+Use `./genvids.py --help` for all flags:

+* `-p` immediately previews the result
+* `-l` renders the animation in low quality.
+This is great for development to save time.
+* `-s` outputs the final frame instead of the whole animation.
+Good for development when not working on the actual animations.
+* `--hard` ignores the cached files and recompiles all animations in the `animations/` folder